 - A. First billing, which is for approximately two months water use or from the last special read for eight bi-monthly cycles, and one-month use or from last special read for monthly cycles is due within 15 days from the date of mailing. - B. If payment is not received in the District office within 25 days after the due date, a late charge is added to the water account, and a Late Notice (second billing notice) is mailed.
-The Late Notice will include the District policy on Discontinuation of Water Service and identify the delinquent amount and late charge with a penalty date showing "PAST DUE".
-If payment is not received within 21 days of the Late Notice being sent, the District will commence discontinuation of service 14 days later as outline in subsection 2.2.3 (D). - C. Prior to the penalty date, a customer with a good payment record may ask for an extension of up to 15 days beyond the penalty date with no late charge assessed.
+The Late Notice will include information on options to avoid discontinuation of water service as well as information pertaining to the District's policy on Discontinuation of Water Service and identify the delinquent amount and late charge with a penalty date showing "PAST DUE".
+If payment is not received within 21 days of the Late Notice being sent, the District will commence discontinuation of service 14 days later as outline in subsection 2.2.3 (D). - C. Prior to the penalty date, a customer with a good payment record may ask for an extension of up to 15 days beyond the penalty date with no late charge 2-3 (VID 01/01/2025)

+assessed.
 This extension may be granted at the discretion of the Customer Service Representative.
 Any waiver of late charges or extensions of time requested after the penalty date may be granted at the discretion of the Customer Service Supervisor.
-Tenants that do not meet specific income and financial requirements receive no further time extension after discontinuation of service to make payment without owner authorization. - D. If the customer does not contact the District after receiving the written notice of impending discontinuation of water service and payment is not received in the District office 14 days before scheduled discontinuation, the District will visit the premises and leave a notice of discontinuation of water service (door hanger) as well as the District's policy on Discontinuation of Water Service.
+Tenants that do not meet specific income and financial requirements receive no further time extension after discontinuation of service to make payment without owner authorization.

+D. If the customer does not contact the District after receiving the written notice of impending discontinuation of water service and payment is not received in the District office 14 days before scheduled discontinuation, the District will mail a notice of discontinuation of water service and the District's policy on Discontinuation of Water Service to the address of the property to which service is provided.
+The District may use other means of notification than mail (door hanger) should circumstances warrant it.
 The notice will advise occupants that the water service will be discontinued unless the bill is PAID IN FULL or alternative payment arrangements are made with the District.